-In the event of natural calamities that adversely affect water security, like drought, flood and cyclones, that adversely affect water security, space technology has made substantial contributions in different phases such as preparedness, prevention and relief.
+In the event of natural calamities that adversely affect water security, like drought, flood and cyclones, space technology has made substantial contributions in different phases such as preparedness, prevention and relief.
 The Earth Observation satellites, which include both geostationary and polar orbiting satellites, provide comprehensive, synoptic and multi-temporal coverage of large areas in real time and at frequent intervals, thus, have become valuable tools for continuous monitoring of atmosphere as well as surface parameters related to droughts and floods.